Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: System Optimization

 The complete routine is reported in Alg.~\ref{block-coordinate_descent_alg}.
-Notice that the objective function is non-increasing in successive minimizations, whereby Alg.~\ref{block-coordinate_descent_alg} converges.
+Notice that each sub-problem in the block-coordinate algorithm is optimally solved, whereby the objective function in different iterations is non-increasing; since the objective function is also non-negative (it is a squared error), Alg.~\ref{block-coordinate_descent_alg} converges.
 However, since Problem~\eqref{problem_3} is not convex, and the feasible set cannot be expressed as the Cartesian product of closed convex sets, there is no guarantee that a global minimum is reached.
-As to the computational complexity per iteration, the cost for evaluating $\bm A$ and $\bm b$ in~\eqref{def_A_b} is $\mathcal O \bigl(KL(MJN +J^2N^2) \bigr)$, the cost for solving Problem~\eqref{sub_prob_s_2} is dominated by the eigenvalue decomposition and is equal to $\mathcal O (J^3N^3)$, the cost for evaluating $\bm B$ and $\bm c$ in~\eqref{def_B_c} is $\mathcal O \bigl(KL (MJN + M^2)\bigr)$, the cost for updating $\{x_i\}_{i=1}^M$ is $\mathcal O (M^2)$, and the cost for updating $\{\psi_{k\ell}\}_{k,\ell}$ is $\mathcal O (KLMJN)$, whereby the overall computational complexity is $\mathcal O\bigl(KL(MJN +J^2N^2+M^2) +J^3N^3\bigr)$.